Figure 5a Screen Calibration Mode Spectra

 LCD Displays have Backlights consisting of White LEDs, which are made by using a Blue LED together with a Yellow phosphor to transform some of the light for the Red and Green primaries.
 The spectrum of an LCD display is just the spectrum of its White LED Backlight filtered through the individual Red, Green and Blue sub-pixel color filters within the LCD panel, resulting in broad rolling spectra for LCDs.

-The difference in the relative heights of the Green and Red Primary peaks for the user selectable AMOLED Wide and Natural Modes in Figure 5a below is due to their different White Point Color Temperatures, which requires different drive levels for each Primary Color.
-The AMOLED Wide Mode has a somewhat Bluish White Point, so it has reduced Green and Red drive levels.
+The difference in the relative heights of the Green and Red Primary peaks for the user selectable Vivid Mode and Natural Modes in Figure 5a below is due to their different White Point Color Temperatures, which requires different drive levels for each Primary Color.
+The Vivid Mode has a slightly Bluish White Point, so it has reduced Green and Red drive levels.

 The Night Mode is designed to change the color balance of the display in order to reduce the amount of Blue Light produced by the display, which some recent research indicates can affect how well users sleep afterwards.
-As the user adjustable Color Temperature setting is increased, the on-screen images take on an increasingly yellowish tint because amount of Blue Light emitted by the display decreases, which is seen in Figure 5b below.
-With the Night Mode turned On at its Warmest setting, the Blue Light component is reduced by 60 percent.
-Moving the Night mode Lightness slider to the Darkest setting further decreases the Blue Light by up to 85 percent.
+As the user adjustable Color Temperature slider setting is increased, the on-screen images take on an increasingly yellowish tint because amount of Blue Light emitted by the display decreases, which is seen in Figure 5b below.
+With the Night Mode at its Maximum setting, the Blue Light component is reduced by 80 percent.